The Gloo Mesh API helps you set up and manage an Istio service mesh in a single or many Kubernetes clusters.

 The Gloo Mesh API simplifies the complexity of your service mesh by installing custom resource definitions (CRDs) that you configure.
 Then, Gloo Mesh translates these CRDs into Istio resources across your environment, and provides visibility across all of the resources and traffic.
 Enterprise features include multitenancy, global failover and routing, observability, and east-west rate limiting and policy enforcement through authorization and authentication plug-ins.

 Using the Gloo Mesh API helps you simplify your networking setup because you can write advanced configurations one time and apply the same configuration in multiple places and different contexts.
 For example, you can write a rate limit or authentication policy once.
-Then, you can apply this policy both to traffic that enters the cluster via Gloo Gateway (north-south), as well as to traffic across clusters via the Istio service mesh gateway (east-west).
+Then, you can apply this policy both to traffic that enters the cluster via Gloo Mesh Gateway (north-south), as well as to traffic across clusters via the Istio service mesh gateway (east-west).

-Figure: Gloo Mesh custom resource translation.
+Figure: Gloo custom resource translation.

-Figure: Gloo Mesh custom resource translation.
+Figure: Gloo custom resource translation.

 Next Steps